223MapAction/Map-Action-Web-App/MapAction/README.md

 ### Setup
 - Clone the repository
 - setup the virtual env first
-it can be doing with the following command
+it can be doing with the following command:

 **On Linux, MacOS:**
 ```bash